Home Coffee Journal logo Home Coffee Journal

 Muted aroma, clumpy grounds Moisture from freezer condensation Thaw sealed; never reopen a jar mid-thaw

-Off / fridge-like flavor Stored near onions, garlic, or in fridge Move to a sealed opaque container, away from food
+Off, fridge-like flavor Stored near onions, garlic, or in the fridge Move to a sealed opaque container, away from food

-No bloom on pour-over CO2 fully escaped (stale) Bloom with 30 g water for 45 s and lengthen brew by 15 s
+No bloom on pour-over CO2 fully escaped (stale) Bloom with 36 g water for 45 s on an 18 g dose, then add 15 s to total brew

-If sour notes persist even after fixing storage, the issue may be extraction rather than freshness — our troubleshooting guide for sour AeroPress shots walks through the same diagnostic logic for immersion brewers.
+If sourness sticks around after you’ve tightened storage, the issue is probably extraction rather than freshness.
+Our troubleshooting guide for sour AeroPress shots walks through the same diagnostic logic for immersion brewers.

 Parameter Target